COVID19StatePolicy/SocialDistancing/data/README.md

 ### December 1, 2020 (6:41 am PST)
 _Our apologies for the delayed data update_
 **_Dataset updates_**
 As of today, we have fully transitioned 22 states to the dataset format inclusive of levels of restrictions for businesses and schools, as well as variables that more directly reflecting what locations certain policies apply to.
-These states are Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New Mexico, North Dakota, Oklahoma, Oregon South Dakota, Utah, Vermont, Washington, Wisconsin.
+These states are Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Utah, Vermont, Washington, Wisconsin.
 States and/or policy types (e.g., Quarantine in Connecticut, Massachusetts, and Pennyslvania) that have been transitioned to this format are coded as 1 under "ReReviewed."

 We are also continuing to update with new policies, though we are currently working through a bit of a backlog for some states (e.g., New York).
 We aim to get through these states as soon as possible (i.e., we're working on these states' format transitions at present); we appreciate your patience.
 If you have any inquiries or questions about the datasets, please do not hesitate to contact us.